IADsContainer

 Parameters

-• className - Name of the schema class object to be created (e.g. user, group, organizationalUnit, computer).
+• className – the class name of the object you want to create (e.g. user, group, organizationalUnit, computer).

-• relativeName - Relative distinguished name (RDN) of the object as it is known in the directory.
+• relativeName – the relative distinguished name (RDN) of the object as it is known in the directory.

 Examples